senselogic/SURREAL/README.md

 ## Features

-* Generates .h and .cpp files from a single script
+* Generates separate .h and .cpp files from a single script.
-* Automatically watches file modifications for instant recompilation.
+* Monitors files changes for instant recompilation.

 ## Sample